winged/chirp/doc/RULES.rst

       a -> x;
    }

-* Of course 300'000 msg is our stretch goal, 30'000 msg is ok too
+* Of course 300'000 msg/s is our stretch goal, 30'000 msg/s is ok too

+  - We reached 50'000 in non star-topology

 =========
 Questions
 =========

-Thing that aren't rules yet
+Things that aren't rules yet